MicrosoftDocs/visualstudio-docs/docs/data-tools/relationships-in-datasets.md

 ## Manually creating a data relation in the Dataset Designer
  When you create data tables by using the data design tools in Visual Studio, relationships are created automatically if the information can be gathered from the source of your data.
 If you manually add data tables from the **DataSet** tab of the **Toolbox**, you may have to create the relationship manually.
 For information on creating <xref:System.Data.DataRelation> objects programmatically, see [Adding DataRelations](/dotnet/framework/data/adonet/dataset-datatable-dataview/adding-datarelations).

  Relationships between data tables appear as lines in the **Dataset Designer**, with a key and infinity glyph depicting the one-to-many aspect of the relationship.
-By default, the name of the relationshipCommentEnd Id='1c8c78e19b7fa441' does not appear on the design surface.
+By default, the name of the relationship does not appear on the design surface.

 [!INCLUDE[note_settings_general](../data-tools/includes/note_settings_general_md.md)]